Barge Applications

 Crane barges carry cranes, crawler cranes, excavators or any other heavy machinery.
 Crane barge assemblies may be easily sized and configured to provide additional deck area for material staging and equipment laydown.

 Drilling barges work well for inland lakes, swamps, marshes and shallow water areas not easily accessed by conventional marine drilling rigs and equipment.
-Modular barge units and anchoring attachments can be transported by truck into these areas and quickly assembled on-site into shallow-draft, floating platforms for:
+Modular barge units and anchoring attachments can be transported by truck into these areas and quickly assembled on-site into shallow-draft, floating platforms.

 Barges and drive-on/drive-off ramp attachments can make floating bridges, piers and docks for moving or supporting heavy equipment loads over:

-Ferries, lighters, supply barges and other load-transport assemblies are easily constructed with portable Flexifloat modular barges and available attachments.
-These shallow-draft assemblies are normally propelled by a two-drum wireline system or towed by tug or workboat.
+Ferries, lighters, supply barges and other load-transport assemblies are easily constructed with portable modular barges and available attachments.
+These shallow-draft assemblies are normally propelled by tug or workboat.
 These barges provide a simple, quick and economical method of moving all types of construction material, vehicles and heavy equipment across streams, lakes and other limited-access marine areas.

 Hopper barges are used to haul material back and forth and are a dredging industry favorite.
 The dredged silt is loaded into the hopper barge and then hauled to an off-loading area, while dredging.